 Aspen Farmers Market

 The Aspen Saturday Market takes place weekly from June 16 through October 6.
-Locals love the farmers market, which has been around since 2001.
-Only items grown or produced in Colorado are permitted to sell during the downtown event.
+They permit only items grown or produced in Colorado to sell during the downtown event.
 We recommend the Palisades peaches and Aspen Crunch granola!
-Visit the farmers market >

-There is a variety of great golfing in the Roaring Fork Valley.
+There is plenty of great golfing in the Roaring Fork Valley.
 The Aspen Golf Club is a public, 18-hole golf course with a PGA award-winning pro shop, tennis courts, and restaurant.

-The Aspen Golf Course is located just outside of downtown Aspen (near the airport), which makes it a convenient option.
+The Aspen Golf Course sits just outside of downtown Aspen (near the airport), which makes it a convenient option.
 And, it is only a 10-minute drive from Snowmass Village.

 Hot Air Balloon

-Watch the sunrise over our majetic mountains here in Aspen/Snowmass with your loved one or your family.
-Get picked up from your vacation rental before sunrise and head to Snowmass Town Park to the hot air balloon.
+Watch the sunrise over our majestic mountains here in Aspen/Snowmass with your loved one or your family on a hot air balloon adventure.
+Schedule a pick up from your vacation rental before sunrise and head to Snowmass Town Park to the hot air balloon.
 Enjoy champagne and some brunch once you’ve landed back on the ground!
-Book your hot air balloon trip >

 Pine Creek Cookhouse

-Either bike or drive through the beautiful Castle Creek Valley.
+Enjoy a biking or driving excursion through the beautiful Castle Creek Valley.
 On the way, stop at the Ashcroft Ghost Town to learn about the history of Aspen.
 The Pine Creek Cookhouse is located at the end of the road and has a relaxing patio with gorgeous views of the Elk Mountain Range!

 Aspen Music Festival and School

-The Aspen Music Festival and School was founded in 1949 and is known to be one of the most prestigious classical music festivals in the country.
-Talented young men and women train together with some of the top instructors and put on jaw-dropping performances for a total of 8 weeks.
-The 2018 summer season is themed “Paris, City of Light” and will take place between June 20 and August 19.
+Founded in 1949, the Aspen Music Festival and School is one of the most prestigious classical music festivals in the country.
+Talented young men and women train together with some of the top instructors and put on jaw-dropping shows for a total of eight weeks.
+The summer season features themed performances around town.
 You can buy tickets to individual performances or passes to the entire season.
-You’ll also probably notice music school students performing around town, especially in the pedestrian mall!

 From hiking and mountain biking to yoga and lawn games, there is something for everyone.
 You’ll find dining at the top of each gondola as well — the Elk Camp Restaurant is in Snowmass, and the Sundeck Restaurant is on Aspen Mountain.
 Both are grab-and-go and have a large variety of options, from paninis to pizza.

-Whitewater Rafting is a hugely popular activity in the summertime, and there are many trips (and levels) to choose from.
+Whitewater rafting is a popular summer activity in Aspen, and there are many trips (and levels) to choose from.
 Take on the big rapids or having a quiet and relaxing float — the choice is yours!

-Starting June 13, the Snowmass Rodeo will take place every Wednesday night through August 22 at the Snowmass Town Park.
+The Snowmass Rodeo starts in mid-June and takes place every Wednesday night through August 22 at the Snowmass Town Park.
 The rodeo grounds (and BBQ by Conundrum Catering Co.) open at 5 p.m., and the rodeo begins at 7 p.m. sharp.

 Free Outdoor Concerts